Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Regret Analysis

 \end{definition}

 It is note-worthy that $R^{\text{fs}}(T)$ degenerates to local regret $\mathfrak{R}_{s}(T)$, if one apply $p_t(a)=\pi_t(a|s)$, $p^*_t = \pi^*(a|s)$ and $r_t(a)=Q_t(s, a)$.
 Therefore, if one could prove that sub-linear observed regret implies sub-linear full-span regret, then we could translate observed regret of local bandits to global regret in MDPs.
-Assumptions made in Sec~\ref{sec:assumptions} ensure that each state will be visited sufficiently often, i.e. each \local\ will be pulled often.
+Assumptions made in Section~\ref{sec:assumptions} ensure that each state will be visited sufficiently often, meaning each local bandit will be updated often.
 However, it is also generally impossible for an arbitrary bandit algorithm to be no-regret, for the full time span, with these assumptions alone.
-Consider the following example,

-\textbf{A hard instance for sticky bandit:} Consider a sticky and adversary setting with two actions $a_1$ and $a_2$.
+\textbf{A Hard Instance for Sticky Bandits.} Consider a sticky and adversary setting with two actions $a_1$ and $a_2$.
 We assume the bandit learner is only able to pull every 10 rounds and the first pull is at $t=1$ without loss generality.
 And the adversary choose the reward function below

-Then a bandit learner is likely leaning to pull $a_1$, as it never see that $a_2$ achieve reward $1$.
+Then a bandit learner is likely leaning to pull $a_1$, as it is never able to observe that $a_2$ achieves a reward of $1$.
 It in turn implies that the bandit player will have an $\Ocal(T)$ full-span regret.

-This challenge is caused by the possibility of dramatic reward change, therefore one could not predict what is the regret while the bandit player cannot pull and observe, even it can pull sufficiently frequent.
-However, we prove that that the reward function of local bandits are also in the family of slowly changing functions.
-Therefore one could estimate regrets occurred when bandits are not able to react by its latest regret seen.
+This challenge is caused by the possibility of dramatic reward changes.
+Therefore one could not predict what is the regret while the bandit player cannot pull and observe, even if it pulls frequently enough.
+However, in Section~\ref{sec:sticky-mdps} we prove that the reward/feedback function of local bandits are also in the family of slowly changing functions.
+Therefore one could estimate the regret occurred, when bandits are not able to react, by its latest regret seen.